Headless mode

 The default headless setup is designed for SSH tunnels.
 Headless mode forces Remote IDE to at least Local host, so you can connect without opening a public VM port:

-For a trusted LAN or VPN, set Settings → Remote → Remote IDE access to Local network.
+For a trusted LAN or VPN, set Settings → Remote → Remote IDE access to Private networks.

 Headless uses 0.0.0.0:22907 by default, so the server listens on all interfaces unless you